 Both Oracle Financial Services (Guernsey) Limited and Oracle Loans and Mortgage Brokers Limited are registered with and regulated by the Office of the Data Protection Authority (the ‘ODPA’)

-Data Protection Officer
+Data Protection Point of Contact

 What information do we collect?

-we are required to hold in respect of business conducted under license issued by the Guernsey Financial
+When providing certain services, we are also obliged by law to hold certain additional personal information on clients and certain associated parties, which will include Customer Due Diligence, which we are required to hold in respect of business conducted under license issued by the Guernsey Financial Services Commissions.

 How do we use your information?